 Articles on mental health and wellness

-This blog focuses on mental health and wellness.
-I try to write articles that are practical on a variety of subjects.
-There is some Christian content, if that's not your think just scroll past those ones.
-I hope you find some helpful tools here.
-Let me know if there is any topic you'd be interested in.
+From depression and anxiety, to stress and insomnia, practical help on a variety of subjects.
+Note: There is some Christian content, if that's not your thing just scroll past those thoughts.
+I hope you find some helpful tools.
+Let me know if there is any topic you'd be interested in seeing here.

 Angela Poch, RPC-c, CLC

 Let’s face it we live in the digital age.
 From cyber social structure to buying groceries, the Internet has become the go to place, not only for information and advice, but also for services and products.
 I admit I love technology.
 I’ve always loved cameras, gadgets, and yes, the Internet!
 But I also love an old school, off grid experience.
 No power, no problem.
 I’m not sure why I love these two extremes but I do and I also love both traditional in person therapy as well as online therapy.
 Both have their place in our ever busier, stressed out lives.

 The reality is, online therapy can be face to face when using a video platform, this is my approach.
 Sure, there is a screen in front of you, but you still experience facial expressions and other non-verbal communication not available with phone or text which are also other forms of teletherapy.
 So, it’s important to see what is being used when choosing an online therapist to find the right fit for you.

 Let's look at some research that's been done on online therapy versus traditional therapy and see what site says about the effectiveness.
 “There was support for the application of psychotherapeutic interventions through the Internet; online therapy was especially effective for treating anxiety and stress-effects that lasted after therapy ended and on average was as effective as face-to-face intervention.”
 1 Online therapy is especially effective when using CBT (cognitive behaviour therapy), one of the main tools I use with my clients in both life coaching and counselling.2

 Some of the pros to online work are pretty obvious: